 The west SFV covers the LAUSD-served portion of the SFV west of the 405 freeway, including Woodland Hills, Tarzana, Encino, and Sherman Oaks.
 The Ventura Blvd corridor anchors the commercial spine; residential neighborhoods stretch north and south from the boulevard.

-The region is served by LAUSD with several high-rated charter options including El Camino Real Charter HS, Granada Hills Charter HS (adjacent), and Birmingham Community Charter.
+The region is served by LAUSD with several charter options including El Camino Real Charter HS, Granada Hills Charter HS (adjacent), and Birmingham Community Charter.

 Communities in the west SFV